felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I felt useless.
 I felt ashamed.
 I wished I could go back in time and learn about agile, CI/CD, and other DevOps requirements during my studies instead of having filled my brain with equations of motion that I had no use for.
-In short, I felt like I had missed the boat, and with each passing day felt more like giving up.
-I was 26.
+In short, at 26 years old, I already felt like I had missed the boat, and with each passing day felt more like giving up.

 The only thing pushing me forward was the fact that my colleagues depended on my work, as amateurish as it was.
 I could entertain the idea